Click to play music.

 Again, this picture would be difficult to make out unless you had some prior experience.
 Now, with your experience, I am sure that you see a ferry just to the right of center.
 The object just upriver from the ferry may be a "Spare" ferry.
 I am just guessing, but it was not unheard of for the "Ferry Operator" to have a spare.
 The machinery, in those days, was not very reliable and required lots of maintenance.
 I am thinking that it is in the process of offloading his cargo to the Muhlenberg County side of the Green River.
 Again, notice the black lines in the snow where traffic, and maybe with the help of the ferryman, have a path through the snow.
 Now, how would you like to drive a 1936 Ford up that hill.
 Picture was probably taken from the railroad bridge and view is looking at the "Old Ferry Road" on the Muhlenberg side of the river.

 Coming if for a landing!
 With the old ferry loaded, it appears to be coming in for a landing and for off loading.
 I would not venture to try to name the two men on the front of the ferry.
 Try if you like!
 The person on the right could possibly be a woman and maybe the driver of one of the automobiles.
 There seems to be a third man behind the man on the left.
 He may be the ferry operator.
 At one time Chester Williams owned and operated the ferry.
-My grandfather worked on the ferry during the winter of 1939 and one of the men may be him.
+My grandfather worked on the ferry during the winter of 1939-40 and one of the men may be him.
 One may be Chester Williams.
 Others also worked for the ferry.
-I just can't put a name with either.
+I am going to make a wild guess and I am mostly confident that the woman is Gladys Boyd and that the man on her right is Sam Durham.
+Again, I would not be surprised if the cameraman was not Homer Boyd, Gladys' husband.

 It appears that Green River is completely frozen over at this point and the ferry does not have a path to operate.
 The "Trail" seems to be open on the Rockport side for automobile traffic.
 Where is the ferry.
 I would venture to say that the ferry is on the Muhlenberg County side and maybe has paused for a "Picture Taking" session.
 Suspect that a path still exists for the ferry operation.
 It may just be hid due to the position of the camera operator.
 Would you care to try an place a name on the person standing on the river ice.
 I have no idea.